myrrlyn/apocrypha.es/priv/archive/1kqzhx.md

 those that drank in his ichors screamed Padhomeic ideology.
 Personally, I like the Arkay connection more; but I believe this has merit on it’s own as well.

-*"Let all know free will and do as they will!"* - Nice little bit of Crowley stuff thrown in at the end.
+_“Let all know free will and do as they will!”_ — Nice little bit of Crowley stuff thrown in at the end.
 Nothing crazy to add to this, but I love finding Crowley references in TES.

-> *“Your coming was foretold, my brother, by the Lord Dagon in his book of*
+> Your coming was foretold, my brother, by the Lord Dagon in his book of
-> *razors.
+> razors.
 You are to come as Idols drop away from you one by one.
-You are*
+You are
-> *exalted in eyes that have not yet set on you; you, swain to well-travelled*
+> exalted in eyes that have not yet set on you; you, swain to well-travelled to
-> *to shatterer of mantles.
-You, brother, are to sit with me in Paradise and be*
+> shatterer of mantles.
+You, brother, are to sit with me in Paradise and be
-> *released of all unknowns.
-Indeed, I shall show you His book and its*
+> released of all unknowns.
+Indeed, I shall show you His book and its
-> *foul-and-many-feathered rubric so that you can put into symbols what you*
+> foul-and-many-feathered rubric so that you can put into symbols what you
-> *already know: the sphere of destruction is but the milk of the unenslaved.
-I*
+> already know: the sphere of destruction is but the milk of the unenslaved.
+I
-> *fault not your stumbling, for they are expected and given grace by the Oils.*
+> fault not your stumbling, for they are expected and given grace by the Oils.
+I
-> *I crave not your downfalls, though without them you might surpass me even in*
+> crave not your downfalls, though without them you might surpass me even in the
-> *the coming Earth of all infinities.
-Lord Dagon wishes you no ills but the*
+> coming Earth of all infinities.
+Lord Dagon wishes you no ills but the
-> *momentous.
-And as He wants, you must want, and so learn from the pages of*
+> momentous.
+And as He wants, you must want, and so learn from the pages of God
-> *God this: the Ritual of Want:”*
+> this: the Ritual of Want:
+{:.text-italic}

 This Volume just doesn’t get any easier.
 Mankar implies that the initiate will lose faith in the false gods of Mundus.
 He further implies that the initiate (or the order itself) is destined to break the stranglehold these idols have on the Mundus and it’s inhabitants.

-> *“the sphere of destruction is but the milk of the unenslaved.”*
+> the sphere of destruction is but the milk of the unenslaved.
+{:.text-italic}

 Here Mankar further perverts the definition of Padhomeia (yes I made this word up) from simple change or chaos to Dagon’s own sphere of destruction, thus implying that the extreme side of change (destruction) is the only path to transcendence.

-> *“Whisper to earth and earth, where the meddlers take no stones except to*
+> Whisper to earth and earth, where the meddlers take no stones except to blood,
-> *blood, as blood IS blood, and to the cracking of bone, as bone IS bone, and*
+> as blood IS blood, and to the cracking of bone, as bone IS bone, and so to
-> *so to crack and answer and fall before the one and one, I call you Dragon as*
+> crack and answer and fall before the one and one, I call you Dragon as brother
-> *brother and king.”*
+> and king.
+{:.text-italic}

 Now this is interesting.
 We see almost the exact same passage in Vivec’s dialogue during his trial:

-> “As lord of the middle air I bless these proceedings to **earth and earth,**
+> As lord of the middle air I bless these proceedings to **earth and earth,**
 > **where the meddlers take no stones except to blood, as blood IS blood, and**
 > **to the cracking of bone, as bone IS bone, and so to crack and answer and**
 > **fall before the one and one, I call you Dragon as brother and king**,